 Conclusion

 Writing exponential functions from graphs is a fundamental skill in mathematics with wide-ranging applications.
-By understanding the core elements of exponential functions, following the step-by-step process, and practicing diligently, you can confidently translate visual representations into mathematical equations.
+Even so, by understanding the core elements of exponential functions, following the step-by-step process, and practicing diligently, you can confidently translate visual representations into mathematical equations.
 Embrace the power of exponential functions to model and predict the behavior of dynamic systems in the world around you.

 How do you feel about your ability to write exponential functions from graphs now?
 Are you ready to tackle any exponential challenge that comes your way?